A group of young people in school uniforms sitting on the grass - SCHULBANK

-Educational misery in Tanzania.
+Educational misery in Tanzania

-AIDS – 1.3 million orphans.
+AIDS – 1.3 million children without parents

 More information about our scholarship program